 Maximum Altitude: 932 meters

 Get ready to go after early morning breakfast.
 Our hotel representative will pick you from your hotel and will escort you to the bus station.
 From there, you will get on a vehicle.
 It will drive you from Kathmandu to Bulbule.
 Starting the drive from Kathmandu, you will reach to Besisahar over the comfortable highway.

-The last driving point is at Besisahar.
-Besisahar is a place with a big market.
+The driving point is at Besisahar and to Bhunule , Besisahar is a place with a big market.
 From Besi Sahar, you will begin your real trek.
-The hike from Besisahar to Bulbule takes nearly three hours.
-The trail from Besisahar to Bulbule is beautiful.
-You will walk past a series of natural waterfalls.
-Also, you will walk over some suspension bridges.
-Walking past the green fields of rice feels amazing.
-After walking, you’ll reach Bulbule.
+The drive from Besisahar to Bulbule is rough road takes nearly 2.5 hours.
+The road from Besisahar to Bulbule is beautiful.
+Driving past a series of natural waterfalls.
+Also.
+Past the green fields of rice feels amazing you’ll reach Bulbule.

 From Bulbule, you can see beautiful views of Himalchuli and Manaslu 2 towards the north.
 Overnight in Bulbule.

 Estimated Time: 5 to 6 hours